Fluoxetine

 Fluoxetine, sold under the brand name Prozac, among others, is an antidepressant medication of the selective serotonin reuptake inhibitor (SSRI) class used for the treatment of major depressive disorder, anxiety, obsessive–compulsive disorder (OCD), panic disorder, premenstrual dysphoric disorder, and bulimia nervosa.
-It is also approved for treatment of major depressive disorder in adolescents and children 8 years of age and over.
+It is also approved for treatment of major depressive disorder in adolescents and children eight years of age and over.
 It has also been used to treat premature ejaculation.
 Fluoxetine is taken by mouth.

-Common side effects include loss of appetite, nausea, diarrhea, headache, trouble sleeping, dry mouth, and sexual dysfunction.
+Common side effects of fluoxetine include loss of appetite, nausea, diarrhea, headache, trouble sleeping, dry mouth, and sexual dysfunction.
+In some patients, sexual dysfunction may persist even after the drug is discontinued, a condition known as post-SSRI sexual dysfunction.
 Serious side effects include serotonin syndrome, mania, seizures, an increased risk of suicidal behavior, and an increased risk of bleeding.
-Antidepressant discontinuation syndrome is less likely to occur with fluoxetine than with other antidepressants.
-Fluoxetine taken during pregnancy is associated with a significant increase in congenital heart defects in newborns.
-It has been suggested that fluoxetine therapy may be continued during breastfeeding if it was used during pregnancy or if other antidepressants were ineffective.

-Fluoxetine was invented by Eli Lilly and Company in 1972 and entered medical use in 1986.
+Fluoxetine was invented by Eli Lilly and Company in 1972.
+Eli Lilly filed a new drug application for the US Food and Drug Administration in 1974, which was accepted in 1977.
+It subsequently entered medical use in 1986.
 It is on the World Health Organization's List of Essential Medicines and is available as a generic medication.
 In 2023, it was the eighteenth most commonly prescribed medication in the United States and the fourth most common antidepressant, with more than 27 million prescriptions.

 Eli Lilly also markets fluoxetine in a fixed-dose combination with olanzapine as olanzapine/fluoxetine (Symbyax), which was approved by the US Food and Drug Administration (FDA) for the treatment of depressive episodes of bipolar I disorder in 2003 and for treatment-resistant depression in 2009.